Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Introduction

-For the \mcpath problem, we introduce a new family of randomized algorithms: For $\frac12 \leq p\leq 1$, $\RP_p$ is defined as follows.
+For \mcpath, we introduce a new family of randomized algorithms: For $\frac12 \leq p\leq 1$, $\RP_p$ is defined as follows.
 Whenever an isolated edge is revealed, $\RP_p$ uses the color $1$ with probability $p$ and the color $2$ with probability $1-p$.
 All non-isolated edges are colored (with the only remaining color) if possible.
 Note that $\RP_1$ is identical to \FF.

-\paragraph{Previous results.} In \cite{kedge} it is shown that any fair algorithm for \mck has a competitive ratio of at least $2\sqrt{3}-3\approx 0.464$, and at most $\frac{1}{2}$ if it is deterministic.
+\paragraph{Previous results.} In \cite{kedge} it is shown that any fair algorithm for \mck has a competitive ratio of at least $2\sqrt{3}-3\approx 0.46$, and at most $\frac{1}{2}$ if it is deterministic.
 The lower bound is tight in the sense that \NF has a competitive ratio of exactly $2\sqrt{3}-3$.
-It remains an open problem if any algorithm has a competitive ratio better than $2\sqrt{3}-3$.
-The authors of \cite{kedge} also show that no algorithm (even when allowing randomization) has a competitive ratio better than $\frac47 \approx 0.57$.
+The competitive ratio of \FF is at most $\frac29(\sqrt{10}-1) \approx 0.48$.
+It remains an open problem whether there is an algorithm with a competitive ratio better than $2\sqrt{3}-3$.
+It is also shown that no algorithm (even when allowing randomization) has a competitive ratio better than $\frac47 \approx 0.57$.

 The problem \mckcol is also studied in \cite{kedge}.
 When the input graph is $k$-colorable, any fair algorithm is shown to have a competitive ratio of at least $\frac12$.
 Again, the lower bound is tight because \NF has a competitive ratio of $\frac12$.
 The competitive ratio of \FF is shown to be $\frac{k}{2k-1}$.
 An upper bound of $\frac23$ is given for deterministic algorithms in this case.